wilsonmar/mac-setup/README.md

       And it's NOT backlit.
 That may not be an issue for touch typists and those with a monitor-mounted light.

       Alternately, <a target="_blank" href="https://www.youtube.com/watch?v=nl-3-w-riQ8">VIDEO</a>: Take apart a keyboard to extract the Touch ID and put it in a <a target="_blank" href="https://www.thingiverse.com/thing:5582281">3D printed case</a> for attaching to an iPad.
 Whew.

+      The Touch ID on the macOS keyboard is the most convenient way to unlock the computer.
+      PROTIP: When the keyboard switch is set ON, if "Magic keyboard:" isn't recognized, connect it using a USB-C to Lightning cable to initiate pairing, then disconnect to use wirelessly.

+      To <a target="_blank" href="https://geometricgoods.com/blogs/apple-news/magic-keyboard-with-touch-id-setup-and-troubleshooting">
+      setup Touch ID</a> go to Apple menu > System Preferences > "Touch ID & Password".
       </ul>

 1. If you have a Bluetooth keyboard, you can use the USB ports for something else.